PolymeshAssociation/polymesh-rest-api/README.md

    By using `LOCAL_SIGNERS` and `LOCAL_MNEMONICS` private keys will be initialized in memory.
 When making a transaction that requires a signer use the corresponding `LOCAL_SIGNERS` (by array offset).
 1. Vault Signing:
    By setting `VAULT_URL` and `VAULT_SECRET`an external [Vault](https://www.vaultproject.io/) instance will be used to sign transactions.
 The URL should point to a transit engine in Vault that has Ed25519 keys in it.
 To refer to a key when signing use the Vault name and version `${name}-${version}` e.g. `alice-1`

+### Authentication

+The API uses [passport.js](https://www.passportjs.org/) for authentication.
+This allows the REST API to be configured with different strategies, depending on the use case.

+Currently there are two strategies available:

+1. Api Key:
+   By setting `apiKey` in the strategy any request that provides the header `x-api-key` that will server as the authentication mechanism.
+The env `API_KEYS` can be used to provide initial keys
+1. Open:
+   By setting `open` this strategy will authenticate all requests with a default user entity.
+Primarily intended for development, but can be useful to provide a "read only" API.
+It should never be used when in combination with a signing manager that holds valuable keys.
+This is the default strategy, although it must be explicitly passed in a production environment

+More can be added in.
+There are many [pre-made strategies](https://www.passportjs.org/packages/) that are available, or a custom one can be written.

+To implement a new strategy, create a new file in `~/auth/strategies/` and update the `strategies.consts` file with an appropriate name

 ## Webhooks (alpha)